House of Kamehameha: Kamehameha IV and Queen Emma

 Alexander ʻIolani Liholiho was the nephew of Kamehameha II and grandson of Kamehameha I. He reigned as Kamehameha IV.
 Along with his wife Queen Emma, Kamehameha IV would establish the Queen's Medical Center.
-He was the son of Kīnaʻu, daughter of Kamehameha I and Kekūanāoʻa, a high ranking warrior chief from the conquest of the islands who became Governor of Oahu.
+He was the son of Kīnaʻu, daughter of Kamehameha I and Kekūanaōʻa, a high ranking warrior chief from the conquest of the islands who became Governor of Oahu.
 He ascended the throne at the age of 21.
 He was a tall man often described as handsome.
 His wife was, Emma Naea Rooke, granddaughter of John Young.
 The couple had one child, a son named Albert Edward Kauikeaouli who died at the age of 4 years old leaving the throne to pass to his uncle.

 Kamehameha V and the last Kamehameha king

 Lot Kapuāiwa became king in 1863 styled as Kamehameha V. Lot was a bachelor up to his death in 1872 bringing to an end the Kamehameha Dynasty.
 However, Lot had an illegitimate daughter Keanolani by his classmate Abigail Maheha at the Chiefs' Children's School.

 On his deathbed, before his passing, he offered the throne to Elizabeth Keka'aniau and Bernice Pauahi Bishop but they both refused it.
 Finally, Kamehameha V stated: "The throne belongs to Lunalilo; I will not appoint him, because I consider him unworthy of the position.
 The constitution, in case I make no nomination, provides for the election of the next King; let it be so."
 He would die the following morning.
 This enabled an election from the original stock of ali'i who were groomed for the position to rule by royal decree of King Kamehameha III.
 The Princes and Chiefs of rank, eligible to be rulers who were groomed at the original Chiefs' Children's School.